kattilassa/Palasoliisi/README.md

 # Palasoliisi - Mobile game

 This game was created as a part of TAMK’s mandatory project/game course.
-In this project we worked closely with a client who has a fixed theme for the game.
+In this project we worked closely with a client who had a fixed theme for the game.
 Our client was Infotester4Education.

 ### Game overview